 - 4. Verify that ExtractSurface1 is selected in the pipeline browser. - 5.
-Create a clip filter prom the toolbar or Filters menu. - 6.
-Uncheck the Show Plane checkbox ✓ Show Plane in the object inspector. - 7.
+Create a clip filter prom the toolbar or Filters menu. - 7.
 Click the Apply button.

 If you have a contour, you should now see the isosurface contour within a cutaway of the mesh surface.
 You will probably have to rotate the mesh to see the contour clearly.